Haseeb1399/Notes/Research-Notes/Research/Meeting Notes.md

 1) Who should assign a new partition to the doc_id after fetch?
 	1) Should it be the executor itself, or the Indexer?
 	2) We need a strong proof that the keys are distributed randomly we in each execution, relatively similar # of keys get requested from each partition.
+	3) Lets just assume redis is just one single keyspace --> Redis Cluster.

-2) Should we write a parser or convert queries to the functions manually for benchmarking?
+2) Should we write a parser or convert queries to the functions manually for benchmarking? (already covered)
 	1) Support TPC Queries
 	2) Doesn't matter if your using parser or doing it pre-defined.
 But should we **correct**.